How we use your personal information

 Personal Data means any information that describes or relates to your personal circumstances.
 Personal Data may identify you directly, for example your name, address, date or birth, National Insurance number and the like.
 Your Personal Data may also identify you indirectly, for example, your employment situation, your physical and mental health history, or any other information that could be associated with your cultural or social identity.

-In the context of providing you with assistance in relation to your Mortgage, Finance and Insurance requirements, your Personal Data may include:
+In the context of providing you with assistance in relation to your Mortgage, Finance, Investment and Insurance requirements, your Personal Data may include:

 - Title, names, date of birth, gender, nationality, civil/marital status, contact details, addresses and documents that are necessary to verify your identity.